 Although mediation is led and guided by the mediator, both employer and employees are encouraged to reach terms agreed between themselves that accommodates both their needs and their need for resolution.

-*It is important to note that Lance would only mediate between an employer and an employee where Grow HR is not representing the employer.
+*It is important to note that Lance would only mediate between an employer and an employee where Grow HR was not representing the employer.

-^Mediation is not a substitute for a serious misconduct or breach of company policy investigation or disciplinary processes, but commonly occurs prior to or immediately after, to find alternatives to these processe
+^Mediation is not a substitute for a serious misconduct or breach of company policy investigation or disciplinary processes.
+It can however occur prior to, or immediately after such processes.

 Generally, the mediation process works like this: